-Fearful of Coming to Work on Campus
+Fearful of Coming to Campus

 BCU is putting new policies and guidelines in place to enhance protection of the health and safety of the community, in cooperation with the recommendations of public health authorities.
-We understand that despite these measures, some may remain fearful.
+We understand that, despite these measures, some may remain fearful.
 If you are afraid to come back to campus:

-- Talk to your executive team leader to express your concerns. - You may be granted permission to work remotely or you may be able to use either sick or vacation leave. - If you have been diagnosed with a condition such as anxiety and receive a medical certification, FMLA may apply. - If you need help, please contact Human Resources for additional support services that are available to you.
+• Talk to your academic advisor to express your concerns.

+- If you have been diagnosed with a condition such as anxiety and receive a medical certification, you may be entitled to accommodations.
+Please contact your academic advisor. - If you need help, the campus Health & Counseling Center provides a range of services to help with your emotional health.

-Remote Work
+Work Study